hklst4r/hklst4r/README.md

 - 🎓 2020.9~2024.6 Undergraduate at University of Science and Technology of China (USTC).
 - ⚡ 2023.2~2023.8 Intern at THU VUL337 Research Group (Supervised by Prof. Chao Zhang)
-- ⚡ 2023.5~Current Intern at Decentralized Intelligence (Supervised by Prof. Arthur Gervais)
+- ⚡ 2023.5~Current Intern at D23E (Supervised by Prof. Arthur Gervais)

 ## About me